 That’s not something we recommend as we all need mentors, but if you’re reluctant to work with one, let us know ASAP before the match.
 We want to make sure our mentors are utilized.

-Division semifinalists will have a chance to publicly showcase their idea with a quick, virtual pitch.
+Division semifinalists will have a chance to publicly showcase their idea with a 3 minute pitch.
+Depending on the division, this event may take place in person or virtually.
 More details to come, but companies have a chance to win best pitch prizes and to market their idea to a new audience.

 Division finalists (Top 3) will be judged during a live pitch/Q&A event.
 This event is virtual and closed to the public.
 Finalists do not turn in anything before the event for judging.

 The 9 division winners will compete for the overall grand prize.
-Each division winner will pitch to the Grand Prize Review Board followed by a Q&A session.
+Each division winner will pitch in person to the Grand Prize Review Board followed by a Q&A session.

-The GP ceremony is a chance for Division Winners and Runners Up to showcase their company for the public.
+The Grand Finale in September is a chance for Division Winners and Runners Up to pitch to the entire audience and for all Finalists to showcase their company for the public.
 It’s also when we award the Grand Prize Winner and Runner Up as well as additional sponsor prizes.